heyoka/faxe-docs/docs/nodes/s7poll.md

 The s7poll node
 =====================

-Periodically pull data from a siemens s7 plc via the snap7 library using the `tcp on iso protocoll`.
+Periodically pull data from a siemens s7 plc via the snap7 library using the `iso on tcp protocol`.

 Data `addressing` can be done in a `Step7` schema or with a sligthly different schema used in node-red (although the step7 variant is preferred).